 And this isn’t just me.
-I have a friend who suffered with eating disorders for a long time as well.
-She had a similar struggle with emotions, and even started watching “Daniel the Tiger” (a kid’s show that models after “Mr. Rodger’s Neighborhood“) with her daughter to learn what feelings are.
+I have a friend who suffered from eating disorders for a long time as well.
+She had a similar struggle with emotions and even started watching “Daniel the Tiger” (a kid’s show that models after “Mr. Rodger’s Neighborhood“) with her daughter to learn what feelings are.

 Eating disorders rob you of feeling.
 They rob you of simple and complex emotions that make life dynamic.

 And yes, I have been dealt a tough hand lately, but the capability to feel the emotions, deal with the pain in a healthy way, and move on with a clear and present mind has been the gift of my current struggles.

 This newfound life of feeling is a stark contrast to how I dealt with feeling before recovery.

 When I was deep in my disorder, I used behaviors to numb out pain and block disappointment.
 Focusing on my eating disorder allowed me to manipulate my feelings by focusing on something that was in my control rather than succumbing to the real issue facing me.